hujhax/austin-improv-wiki/Story to the Death.md

 {{Infobox Show
 |Name               = Story to the Death
-|Picture            = Story to the Death Placeholder Image.jpg
+|Picture            = Story to the Death Promo.jpg
 |Theater            = [[The Hideout Theatre]]
 |Director           = [[Andy Crouch]]
 |Assistant Director = [[Aspen Webster]]